 Stress, anxiety or depression.
 Other psychological conditions also contribute to some cases of erectile dysfunction.

 Smoking.
 Smoking can cause erectile dysfunction because it restricts blood flow to veins and arteries.
-Men who smoke cigarettes are much more likely to develop erectile dysfunction.
+People who smoke cigarettes are much more likely to develop erectile dysfunction.

 Taking certain medications.
 A wide range of drugs - including antidepressants, antihistamines and medications to treat high blood pressure, pain and prostate cancer - can cause erectile dysfunction by interfering with nerve impulses or blood flow to the penis.
 Tranquilizers and sleeping aids also can pose a problem.